 - ICF’s (insulated concrete forms)

 - 2×4 or 2X6 with sheet foam or sheet mineral wool

 - 2×4 or 2×6 with I-joist exoskeleton with fiber insulation

 - 2×6 with horizontal or vertical strapping with fiber insulation

 - 2×4 double-stud with fiber insulation

-The house was, of course, noticeably warmer by the time my crew left.
+The house was, of course, noticeably warmer (and quieter) by the time my crew left.
 On sunny days, I can turn off the heat and coast on passive solar energy.
 Next step: mudding & taping the drywall.